FaceVC/FaceVC.github.io/index.md

 # FaceVC

-This is the demo webpage for the expiriments in 'FaceVC: Zero-Shot Voice Conversion with Speaker Embedding from Face Images'.
+This is the demo webpage for the expiriments in 'Face-based Voice Conversion: Learning the Voice behind a Face'.

 ## Outline

-**1. Many-to-Many Conversion**
+**1. FaceVC demo**

-**2. Zero-Shot Conversion**
+**2. Conversion Interpolation**

 **3. Failure Case**

-**4. Conversion Interpolation**
+**4.

 ## Many-to-Many Conversion